Geezam/Geezam/README.md

 - 👋 Hi, I’m @Geezam
 - 👀 I’m interested in tech, education, social media
 - 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on tech writers
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me https://geezam.com/contact/

 <!---